Cavalcade (Black Midi album)

 Cavalcade is the second studio album by English rock band Black Midi.
 It was released on 28 May 2021, through Rough Trade Records.
 The album was primarily recorded in the summer of 2020 with producer John "Spud" Murphy, with the exception of the song "John L", which was recorded beforehand with Marta Salogni.
+Guitarist Matt Kwasniewski-Kelvin, who left the band citing mental health reasons, does not appear on the album but has songwriting credits on the songs "John L" and "Chondromalacia Patella".

 For Cavalcade, the band had a more premeditated approach to the writing and recording, as opposed to the improvisational approach taken for their debut studio album, Schlagenheim (2019).
 The opening track "John L" was released as a single in promotion of the album, followed by a louder mix of the fourth track "Slow", and finally "Chondromalacia Patella" before its release.
 The album received widespread acclaim, with critics complimenting the band's stylistic progression and composition.

 Background and recording

 Black Midi began writing music for a new album in late 2019, not long after the release of their debut studio album, Schlagenheim, in June of that year.
 The band chose to have a less improvisational approach to writing their second studio album, in contrast to Schlagenheim which was crafted around jam sessions.
 Guitarist Geordie Greep said of the process, "People seemed to really like the debut album but after a while we all became pretty bored with it...So, it was like: this time let's make something that is actually good."
 Prior to the recording sessions for the album, guitarist Matt Kwasniewski-Kelvin took a break from the band, citing a need to focus on his mental health; he took part in the writing sessions for Cavalcade, however.
 Saxophonist Kaidi Akinnibi and keyboardist Seth Evans, who were a part of Black Midi's recent touring lineup, were a part of the album recording sessions.

 The band first recorded "John L", the opening track, with Marta Salogni in London.
 The song features the sound of a helicopter unintentionally captured by studio microphones as it flew overhead.
 Afterward, they recorded the rest of the album with John "Spud" Murphy at Hellfire Studios on Montpelier Hill, County Dublin, during the summer of 2020.